backstage/backstage/plugins/README.md

 ![](my-plugin_screenshot.png)

+## Developing guidelines

 ## Plugin concepts / API

 ### Routing
-Each plugin is responsible for registering it's components to corresponding routes in the app.
+Each plugin is responsible for registering its components to corresponding routes in the app.

-The app will call the `createPlugin` method on each plugin, passing in an `router` object with a set of methods on it.
+The app will call the `createPlugin` method on each plugin, passing in a `router` object with a set of methods on it.

 ```typescript